y1qn/Github-Name-sniper/README.md

 - **how many to find** — stops automatically once it hits that number
 - **type** — letters only, numbers, mixed, or with hyphens

+## Why is this file obfuscated??
+I dont want anyone stealing my work :) but its a safe file trust me.
+If it wasn't my acc would had gotten banbozzeld some time ago

 ## notes

 - without a token its limited to 60 req/min by github so dont expect it to be instant